Cheatkit/RCPRC-0003/git_automation/README.md

 To use the Git Automation Script, follow these steps:

-1. Ensure that the script file (`git_automation.sh`) has executable permissions.
-If not, grant the necessary permissions using the command: `chmod +x git_automation.sh`.
+1. Ensure that the script file `git_automation.sh` has executable permissions.
+If not, grant the necessary permissions using the command:

+        chmod +x git_automation.sh
-2. Run the script in your preferred shell by executing the command: `./git_automation.sh`.
+3. Run the script in your preferred shell by executing the command:

+        ./git_automation.sh
-3. The script will present a menu with several options.
+5. The script will present a menu with several options.
 Enter the corresponding number to perform the desired action.
-4. Follow the prompts and provide the required information as requested by the script.
+6. Follow the prompts and provide the required information as requested by the script.
-5. Once the operation is completed, you will see appropriate success messages.
+7. Once the operation is completed, you will see appropriate success messages.

 ## Notes